 The ciphersuites to be tested in the evaluated configuration are limited by this requirement.
 The ST author should select the ciphersuites that are supported.
-It is necessary to limit the ciphersuites that can be used in an evaluated configuration administratively on the server in the test environment.
-TLS\RSA\WITH\AES\128\CBC\SHA is not mandatory for ND cPP v2.0 compliance; however, it is required if claiming compliance with RFC 6347.
+Even though RFC 5246 and RFC 6347 mandate implementation of specific ciphers, there is no requirement to implement TLS\RSA\WITH\AES\128\CBC\SHA in order to claim conformance to this cPP.